Future of UK Treescapes

 Interdisciplinary

-Joint working across the environmental, social sciences and arts and humanities in order to develop new insights into how our treescapes function and provide benefits for the environment, individuals and communities.
+Working together across the environmental, social sciences, arts and humanities, we developed new insights into how our treescapes function and what they offer the environment, individuals and communities.

 Collaborative

-Bringing researchers, stakeholders and policymakers together to develop solutions that are effective, affordable and sustainable.
+We brought together researchers, stakeholders and policymakers to develop effective, affordable and sustainable solutions.

 Holistic

-Taking a whole-systems approach to improving our understanding of treescapes as biophysical entities but also as cultural assets that are valued and appreciated in different ways by individuals and communities.
+We took a whole-systems approach to treescapes as biophysical entities and cultural assets that are valued and appreciated in different ways by individuals and communities.

-This interdisciplinary programme is led by the Natural Environment Research Council (UKRI-NERC) and jointly funded with the Arts & Humanities Research Council (UKRI-AHRC) and the Economic & Social Research Council (UKRI-ESRC), with contributions from Defra and the Welsh and Scottish governments.
+The Future of UK Treescapes programme was led by the Natural Environment Research Council (UKRI-NERC) and jointly funded by the Arts & Humanities Research Council (UKRI-AHRC) and the Economic & Social Research Council (UKRI-ESRC), with contributions from Defra, the Welsh and Scottish governments, and the Forestry Commission.